 Everyone’s talking about boundaries these days and how important they are for our Selves and our relationships.
 But then why do they feel so hard to do, and does setting boundaries mean we have to push people away?
 We discuss all this and more in this episode on navigating boundaries.

 In this episode, Janice shares her personal experiences navigating boundaries – the good, the confusing, and the uncomfortable.
-First, she defines what boundaries are (with some real-life examples) and why they’re so important.
-Then, she shares three big lessons from her not-always-easy journey of navigating boundaries – including tips for identifying our boundaries; learning how to sit in the discomfort of setting boundaries; and working on the deeper, underlying obstacles (e.g., repressed anger and a low sense of self-worth) to practicing boundaries.
+First, she offers some personal examples to define what boundaries are and why they’re so important.
+Then, she shares three big lessons from her not-always-easy journey of navigating boundaries, including:

-CONTENT WARNING: Some mention of childhood trauma.
-Please see the show notes for where a more detailed description of how trauma can develop in early childhood is shared.
+CONTENT WARNING: This episode includes some mention of childhood trauma.
+Please see the show notes for where in the episode a more detailed description of how trauma can develop in early childhood is shared.

 Connect with me:

 Listen to all The Soul's Work Podcast episodes: www.thesoulsworkpodcast.com

 Resources mentioned in this episode:

 Hey y’all, welcome back to The Soul’s Work Podcast.
 I’m your host, Janice Ho.
 And today we are talking about boundaries.
 Oof.
 This is a big ass topic.
 And I know that just the word boundaries alone can bring up certain reactions for people.
 It’s not the greatest word, I have to say.
 But what it means to actually practice boundaries, both with ourselves and in our relationships, is really meant to be a healthy, even loving thing.